FACTBOX-Kobe Steel's data fabrication leaves "Made-in-Japan" champions scrambling

 Toyota Motor Corp, Japan’s largest automaker, said the compliance breach was a “grave issue”, adding that Kobe Steel’s products were used in vehicle doors and hoods.

+Korean Air Lines Co said it has supplied parts using Kobe Steel products to Boeing and was investigating.

+Hyundai Motor Co and sister car maker Kia Motors Corp said panels produced by Kobe Steel have been used in the IONIQ and Niro models.

-Doors and hoods were also affected at Nissan Motor Co , a spokesman said.
+Doors and hoods were affected at Nissan Motor Co, a spokesman said.

 The automaker is grappling with its own compliance failures, recalling all new cars sold in Japan in the last three years after discovering final vehicle inspections were not performed by authorised technicians.